AdamGonda/adamgonda.com/_posts/2022-06-14-Prepare-with-FP-concepts.md

 ```

 Sometimes it is not feasible to always create a new copy of an object,
-but in this case it's totally fine.
+but in this case, it's totally fine.

 # Piping

-You can think of if as a pipeline 👇
+You can think of it as a pipeline 👇

 {% include post-image.html
   src='pipeline.jpeg'
   date=page.date
 %}

-But in this scenario, it will consist of multiple functions,
+But in this case, it will consist of multiple functions,
 and not gas but data will flow through it,
 playing an integral part in helping us to compose/glue our functions together
 to build complex data processing pipelines.